matiaspl/LinkPi-ENCx/README.md

 ### 3.6.0 build 20241231
 This update only supports versions 20240131 and later.
 Do not directly use the upgrade package lower than version 20230426 to downgrade.
-* System log viewing/downloading added to Laboratory page.
+* System log viewing/downloading added to Laboratory page
-* Line Output control has been added to the interface output page.
+* Line Output control has been added to the interface output page
-* AAC-HE encoding has been added to the encoding settings page for audio encoding.
+* AAC-HE encoding has been added to the encoding settings page for audio encoding
 * Loop recording, segmented recording, power-on recording and other functions have been added to the file recording page.
-* Corrected the problem that audio mp3 encoding does not work.
+* Corrected the problem that audio mp3 encoding does not work
-* Optimized the scaling and performance issues of watermark effects.
+* Optimized the scaling and performance issues of watermark effects
 * Modified some page text descriptions

 ### 3.5.0 build 20241031